Unrolled Wirtinger Flow with Deep Decoding Priors for Phaseless Imaging: Recovery Guarantees

-For convenience in presenting the theoretical results, we assumed a global upper and lower Lipschitz property on $\calH$ via \eqref{eq:LipH}.
+\paragraph{Spectral conditioning of $\calH$} For convenience in presenting the theoretical results, we assume a global upper and lower Lipschitz property on $\calH$ in \eqref{eq:LipH}.
 However, once an $\epsilon_y$-neighborhood is guaranteed in the parameter space, it suffices that such a property is needed only locally over the neighborhood of a $\by^*$.
 To follow through with this relaxation, we need an additional spectral conditioning on $\calH$, such that: